cDask/board_game_marketplace/README.md

 - As a signed in user, I want to be able to find and see my conversations so I can easily get back to them.

-- As a signed user I would like to be able to view my transaction history and listings so I can keep track on what I have bought and listed.
+- As a signed in user I would like to be able to view my transaction history and listings so I can keep track on what I have bought and listed.

 - As a board game seller, I want to be able to upload one or many pictures of my boardgames to easily show potential buyers clearly the game on sale.